Our Book Review of Getting Thin is Murder

 Author Al W Moe brings characters to life in his private detective mystery Getting Thin is Murder.
 Set in Santa Barbara, California.
 Ex-ballplayer Blair Saxon makes a difficult and stilted transition to detective work, fighting real and imagined obstacles at every corner.

 Best friend Megan guides his thoughts and actions when she can, but Saxon’s got issues.
-He lacks a filter in public settings and his whit isn’t nearly as sharp as he thinks.
-So, he takes to investigating sideways, like a slow curve-ball, digging up more than he or Megan expects while fighting an overzealous police department.
+He lacks a filter in public settings and his whit isn’t nearly as sharp as his lip.
+So, he takes to investigating sideways, like a slow curve-ball, digging up more than he or Megan expect while fighting an overzealous police department.

 The characters are well-motivated, if only slightly introspective, with the exception of Katarina, a tough local lawyer and as luck has it, Saxon’s sister.
 The pace is moderate to upbeat, building to an unexpected last few chapters that turn the story towards a surprise ending, but promising a sequel.